 In Malaga, these sculptures are known as júas and they’re always burnt to a cinder at midnight on San Juan.

-Fire is also used on open log fires at beach restaurants on the Costa del Sol to prepare the traditional espeto de sardinas.
-These grilled skewers of fresh sardines represent the most typical dish to eat at midsummer in Malaga and are just perfect with an ice-cold beer or tinto de verano (red wine and lemonade)!
+Fire is also used on open log fires at beach restaurants on the Costa del Sol.
+Try the traditional espeto de sardinas cooked over the fires- one of our 50 Things To Do In Malaga.
+These grilled skewers of fresh sardines represent the most typical dish to eat at midsummer during San Juan Malaga and are just perfect with an ice-cold beer or tinto de verano (red wine and lemonade)!

 Rituals with fire: the bonfires also provide the perfect place to conquer your loved one and/or to make a wish.